-Back muscles, biceps, shoulders, triceps for upper body workouts that will build endurance with strength is what is needed for swimming primarily.
+Back muscles, biceps, shoulders and triceps for upper-body workouts that will build endurance and strength is what is needed primarily for swimming.

-However, do not forget the legs especially at BUD/S where 99% of your swims will be done with fins.
-So, hips and legs for flutter kick endurance.
+However, do not forget the legs, especially at BUD/S, where 99% of your swims will be done with fins.
+So use your hips and legs for flutter-kick endurance.
 You do not need power or strength so lay off the heavy weights.
-High rep endurance is needed for long ocean swims.
+High-rep endurance is needed for long ocean swims.

-A good workout that mixes in both is the following: I would focus on pullups and resting with 4 count flutter kicks workouts for endurance:
+A good workout that mixes in both is the following: I would focus on pull-ups and resting with four-count, flutter-kick workouts for endurance:

 If you have access to a weight room:

-Bent over rows are a great exercise for working on swimming muscles of the back and biceps.
-It again should be done with moderate weight and high reps (15-20 reps per set) and will also help you with your pull-ups.
+Bentover rows are a great exercise for working on swimming muscles of the back and biceps.
+It again should be done with moderate weight and high reps (15-20 reps per set), and it also will help you with your pull-ups.

-Multiple rep (15 ) circuits of bicep curls, pulldowns, triceps pushdowns, abdominals, lowerback and other isolation exercises needed too.
-But, the best way to get better at swimming without a pool is to perform the swimming movements as much as you can perhaps using rubber bands secured to a tree or door knob.
+Multiple rep (15 ) circuits of biceps curls, pulldowns, triceps pushdowns, abdominals, lower back and other isolation exercises are needed, too.
+But the best way to get better at swimming without a pool is to perform the swimming movements as much as you can, perhaps using rubber bands secured to a tree or door knob.

 Other forms of cardio:

-Of course cardio-vascular endurance is the number one issue when swimming besides technique and knowing how to swim.
-So if possible run, bike on stationary bikes, row on rowing machines, even use elliptical glide machines if you need a break from the impact of running in order to get more cardio endurance conditioning.
+Besides technique and knowing how to swim, cardiovascular endurance is the number one issue while swimming.
+So if possible, run, bike on stationary bikes, row on rowing machines or even use elliptical glide machines if you need a break from the impact of running.
+All of those options will improve your cardio endurance conditioning.

-Most importantly - hunt for a pool.
-If you get any time of R & R find a beach, lake, pool, or any type of safe water to swim in as swimming and being comfortable in the water is critical for any type of Special Ops training like Navy SEALs, Air Force PJ, Dive school, USMC RECON, etc.
+Most importantly, hunt for a pool.
+If you get any time, find a beach, lake, pool or any type of safe water to swim in.
+Swimming and being comfortable in the water are critical for any type of Special Ops training, like Navy SEALs, Air Force PJ, dive school, USMC RECON, etc.